 - Restore an Indigenous presence on our campus that includes various Indigenous Nations' cultural markers, as well as celebrating all heritages.

-Improvements are planned along Victoria Street from Dundas Street East to Gerrard Street, and on Gould Street from O’Keefe Lane to Bond Street.
+Improvements are planned along Victoria Street and Nelson Mandela Walk from Dundas Street East to Gerrard Street, and on Gould Street from O’Keefe Lane to Bond Street.
+Visit the Campus Core Revitalization 2019 project page for more details.

-The central design theme is the permanent pedestrianization of Gould Street, prohibiting vehicular access while establishing a cycling dismount zone.
+The central design theme is the permanent pedestrianization of Gould Street—raising the roadway to make it level with the walkway, prohibiting vehicular access except for emergency services, and establishing cycling dismount zones.

 Other improvements include additional outdoor lighting, increasing opportunities for public art installations, adding biodiverse plantings, replacing end-of-life trees and other site furnishings to improve the safety and accessibility of our shared public spaces.